carpentries-incubator/statistical-thinking-public-health/_episodes/02-estimation.md

 > > C) In this instance, three 95% confidence intervals did not contain
 > > the true population mean.
 Since `rnorm()` draws random samples,
 > > you may have more or less 95% confidence intervals that capture the
 > > true population mean.
-On average, we would expect 5 out of 100 95% confidence
+On average, we 5 out of 100 95% confidence
-> > intervals to not contain the true population mean.
+> > intervals will fail to capture the population mean.
 > >
 > >
 > > ~~~